 A dental crown may be needed to:

-- - Protect a weak tooth (for example, from decay) from breaking or to hold together parts of a cracked tooth
+- Protect a weak tooth (for example, from decay) from breaking or holding together parts of a cracked tooth

 - Restore a broken tooth or a severely worn down tooth